microchip-pic-avr-tools/powersmart-dcld/publish/ThumbDrive Version/resources/readme.txt

 New Features:

-1)  Bode Plot
+1)  DCLD Graphical User Interface
 a.
-X-/Y-axis scaling and display option panel
-The previous mouse functions of the Bode plot control allowing users to directly move scales up and down to adjust the visible range of the diagram seemed to be too confusing and well hidden to be useful.
+Bode plot X-/Y-axis scaling and display option panel The previous mouse functions of the Bode plot control allowing users to directly move scales up and down to adjust the visible range of the diagram seemed to be too confusing and well hidden to be useful.
 Hence, we decided to it the classic way by integrating an axis scale configuration panel next to the chart.
 b.
 One-Click transfer function export with selectable frequency range and resolution The new Bode plot axis configuration panel opened up the option for a more intuitive way in adjusting the data range of the transfer function.
 When the transfer function data table is copied to the clipboard, the most recent frequency scale settings and data resolution (number of data points) is used.
 Hence, if you need to adjust the data range to fit data tables of other tools, you can now use the axis configuration panel to make your adjustments before copying the data table to the clipboard.